Ferlab-Ste-Justine/kvm-zeppelin/README.md

 - It uses spark 3 in scala
 - It saves its notebooks in s3
 - It expects to communicate with a group of kubernetes workers to access the hive metastore and it expects its client traffic to originate from the kubernetes cluster's workers (probably via an ingress solution)
-- It uses keycloak for user authentication
+- Can use Keycloak for user authentication (with Shiro).

 # Motivation